 MMDevice-SharedRuntime (not to be confused with

-settings are fine.
-This setting causes your device adapter to be
+This reference causes your device adapter to be

 linked to the common Micro-Manager device adapter library (built